mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Give `is_sufficiently_aligned` a "*Throws*: Nothing" clause and add nonwording text explaining why

-* Revision 6 to be submitted after LWG review 2024-10-25
+* Revision 6 to be submitted after LWG review (started 2024-10-25)

     * Change all template parameter names to be PascalCase, per Library convention (the only exceptions are `charT` and `traits`).